RoundingWellOS/marionette.toolkit/README.md

 for complex large scale application problems.
 This toolkit was built from scripts open sourced from [RoundingWell.com](http://roundingwell.com).

+In addition to the full library, each element in Toolkit is available as it's own [npm module](marionette.toolkit-modularized).

 ## Documentation
   [StateClass](./docs/state-class.md) - `Marionette.Object` with a `Backbone.Model` for keeping state.